cockroachdb/docs/cockroachcloud/upgrade-to-v21.2.md

 To manually finalize the upgrade, click **Finalize** in the banner at the top of the {{ site.data.products.db }} Console, and then click **Finalize upgrade**.

 After finalization, all [temporary limitations](#respect-temporary-limitations) will be lifted, and all v21.2 features are available for use.
 However, it will no longer be possible to roll back to v21.1.
-If you see unexpected behavior after the upgrade has been finalized, [contacts support](https://support.cockroachlabs.com/hc/en-us/requests/new).
+If you see unexpected behavior after the upgrade has been finalized, [contact support](https://support.cockroachlabs.com/hc/en-us/requests/new).

 ## See also